This guide has been updated as of Velik’s Fate patch.

 This is your endurance debuff that you provide to the party.
 You want to make sure you use this skill at least once every 12 seconds to increase party DPS.

 - Powerlinked Triple Nemesis – Increases skill damage of Metamorphic Blast by 25% for a few seconds.
 You don’t need DPS.

 - Enfeebling Triple Nemesis – 100% chance to decrease a target’s Endurance by 10% for 12 seconds.
-If you have any doubts about this glyph then you shouldn’t be playing priest.
+Essential in every situation for Party DPS.